 AI Tools for Writing Focus: How RescueTime Tracks and Improves Habits

 Staying focused while writing can feel like a constant battle against digital distractions.
-RescueTime helps you understand your habits to control your time and work more efficiently.
+RescueTime helps you understand your habits so you can control your time and work more efficiently.

 See Your Real Writing Patterns